sunsided/pddl/README.md

 ### Language level and completeness

-Currently this library is targetet towards PDDL 1.2.
-The following concepts are not implemented:
+The library is currently targeted at PDDL 1.2.
+The following concepts are *not* yet implemented:

 * Requirements
 	* `:action-expansions`